Edward Bond: 1980s turning point

-Recent years
+Later years

 From 1997 to 2008, Bond's plays explored in depth a gloomy vision of a future society (in 2077) where the potential menaces of social breakdown and bio-political control have become real and structural.
 The first in this cycle, The Crime of the 21st Century, shows a few outcasts who have fled the over-controlled cities to hide in a no-man's-land where they try in vain to rebuild their humanity by creating a semblance of community.
 Gerry Colgan wrote in The Irish Times that The Crime of the 21st Century "ends on an odd note of anti-climactic ritual.
 It is clear that the author intends his play to be deeply meaningful, and to explore issues such as justice, freedom and interpersonal dependency.
 Little of this comes across as the characters address each other in artificial dialogue and the plot becomes steadily more improbable [...] a leaden, pretentious play."

 Have I None, Chair and The Under Room show the monotonous life of the cities, where social relationships and memory have been abolished, consumption and possession standardized, and where people are harassed by the resistance of their imagination and panicked by strangers.
 Born and Innocence follow the actions of militarized policemen, the 'Wapos', who perpetrate atrocities on reluctant civilians during mass deportations, but some of whom try to find a human dimension to their lives and desperately attempt to escape the alienated and criminal conditions they are trapped in.

 Though isolated from the institutional British theatres, Bond found two new partners in the mid-90s who would keep alive his impulse for writing.
-One was the Birmingham-based theatre-in-education company Big Brum, of which he remains an associate artist.
+One was the Birmingham-based theatre-in-education company Big Brum, of which he remained an associate artist.
 From 1995 to 2009 he wrote seven very different plays dedicated to young audiences for this company: At the Inland Sea (1995), in which a youth confronts the legacy of the holocaust; Eleven Vests (1997), on scholastic and military authoritarianism; Have I None (2000), The Balancing Act (2003), The Under Room (2005) Tune (2007) and A Window (2009).
-Big Brum appears to be the only professional company in England for more than two decades that Bond is openly writing for and allowing to premiere his plays.
+Big Brum appeared to be the only professional company in England for more than two decades that Bond openly wrote for and allowed to premiere his plays.
 This collaboration has brought Bond's theories on drama to broader attention in England, where they are now relayed by the National Association for Teaching of Drama.
 In 1999, he wrote The Children to be played by pupils at Manor Community College in Cambridge.
 This other contribution to drama intended for young audiences has been performed ever since in many schools and theatres in England and abroad and counts as one of Bond's international successes.